csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

 * `f>` is go `f`orward to a closing chevron (`>`).
 * `vi"` is `v`isualise `i`nside quotes (`"`).

-Being able to work like this means that—once you’ve memorised a handful of commands—you can piece together sentences which tell you exactly what you’re going to type; want to delete inside a sentence?
+Being able to work like this means that — once you’ve memorised a handful of commands — you can piece together sentences which tell you exactly what you’re going to type; want to delete inside a sentence?
 Guess what: that’s `dis`.
 Want to visualise around some parentheses? `va(`.
 Go uppercase to the end of the current word? `gUe`.